syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericUpDown/Number-Formatting.md

 ---
 layout: post
-title: Number Formatting in Syncfusion® NumericUpDown control for Xamarin.iOS
+title: Number Formatting in Syncfusion® SfNumericUpDown control for Xamarin.iOS
-description: Learn how to add format String, enable parser mode and percent display mode for NumericUpDown control.
+description: Learn how to add format String, enable parser mode and percent display mode for SfNumericUpDown control.
 platform: xamarin.ios
-control: NumericUpDown
+control: SfNumericUpDown
 documentation: ug
 ---
-# Number Formatting in NumericUpDown
+# Number Formatting in SfNumericUpDown

 ## Format String

-The `FormatString` property determines the format specifier by which the display text has to be formatted.
+The `FormatString` property determines the format specifier used to format the display text.

-N> The control displays the formatted text on lost focus.
-Default Value of `FormatString` is "n".
+N> The control displays the formatted text when it loses focus.
+The default value of `FormatString` is "n".

-It has three types,
+It has three types:

 * `c` - Display the value with currency notation.